ANTsXNet/brainSR/README.md

 if CPU fails ( memory ) then one may need to apply the GPU version but with different parameters than provided by default for speed.

+The GPU version may require some ensembling to reduce stitching artifacts.

 WIP: Results subject to change/updating at any time.

 ![](results/example.png?raw=true)